-25 April 1915, marks beginning of the spirit of the ANZACs – the Australian and New Zealand (NZ) Army Corps.
-Every year Australia observes a public holiday to commemorate our soldiers' brave deeds that day – the dawn-landing at Gallipoli, Turkey and the ensuing battle against impossible odds.
+25 April 1915, marks the beginning of the spirit of the ANZACs – the Australian and New Zealand (NZ) Army Corps.
+Every year Australia observes a public holiday to commemorate our soldiers’ brave deeds that day – the dawn-landing at Gallipoli, Turkey and the ensuing battle against impossible odds.

 Every ANZAC Day we honour veterans who have served selflessly and patriotically to defend Australia's freedoms, national security and interests.

 - if you are in/near Canberra, attending the ANZAC Day dawn service and/or National Ceremony at the Australian War Memorial